kennknowles/go-yid/README.md

 arbitrary context-free-grammars (i.e. recursive regexes) inspired by and based on the work listed below in Further Reading.

-Written in Go because [April is being "learn a new programming language" month](http://matt.might.net/articles/programmers-resolutions/)
+Written in Go because [April is "learn a new programming language" month](http://matt.might.net/articles/programmers-resolutions/)

 Enjoy! :-)